-In my 30-year career as a tribal educator, my work has been inspired by the vision of the founders of the tribal college movement.
-These accredited institutions of post-secondary education provide academic, career, and technical curricula to Native people alongside opportunities to learn their language, culture, and history.
-Tribal colleges are strategically located on or near American Indian reservations, allowing people who cannot afford to leave the reservation the opportunity to get a quality education.
-Today the American Indian College Fund supports 34 accredited tribal colleges and universities across the country and students from all federally recognized American Indian tribes and all Alaska Natives.
+In my 30-year career as an educator, my work has been inspired by the vision of the founders of the tribal college movement.
+These accredited institutions of post-secondary education provide an academic, career, and technical education to Native people alongside opportunities to learn their language, culture, and history.
+Tribal colleges are strategically located on or near American Indian reservations, giving Native people an opportunity to get an accessible quality education.

 Pilamaya he, thank you, for your friendship,